AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 ## Rendering notebooks

-This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render the all notebooks.
+This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render all notebooks.
-The `Snakefile` calls the `scripts/render-notebooks.R` which renders the notebooks but leaves these `.Rmd` files still be individually downloaded by a user and [ran without the `pandoc` error](https://github.com/AlexsLemonade/refinebio-examples/pull/148#issuecomment-669170681).=
+The `Snakefile` calls the `scripts/render-notebooks.R` which renders the `.html` files but leaves these `.Rmd` files ready for download and use [without the `pandoc` error](https://github.com/AlexsLemonade/refinebio-examples/pull/148#issuecomment-669170681).
 `snakemake` should be ran after changes have been made and before any `Pull Request` are filed.

 ### How to re-render the notebooks